-The completed, signed application and renewal fee must be received by the board prior to midnight of the day of the license expiration date.
-For renewals submitted electronically, a "signed application" means providing an attestation as specified by the board.
+The board must receive the completed, signed application and renewal fee prior to midnight on the day of the license expiration date.
+For electronic renewals, a "signed application" means providing an attestation that the board has specified.

-(b) An application which is not completed and signed, or which is not accompanied by the correct fee, must be returned to the applicant, along with any fee submitted, and is void.
+(b) An application that the applicant has not completed and signed, or that is not accompanied by the correct fee, is void.
+The board must return the incomplete application and any fee to the applicant.

 (d) By submitting a renewal application, an applicant authorizes the board to:

 (1) investigate any information provided or requested in the application.
 The board may request that the applicant provide additional information, verification, or documentation;